schollz/getsong/README.md

 ## Todo

 - [ ] Update readme with new program structure
-- [ ] When saving file, put the youtube ID: Artist - Title (ID).mp3
+- [x] When saving file, put the youtube ID: Artist - Title (ID).mp3
 - [ ] Add makefile for simpler travis testing
-- [ ] Fall back on getrenderedpage.schollz.com if node is not installed
+- [x] Fall back on getrenderedpage.schollz.com if node is not installed
+- [ ] Add workers to get all the possible ids simultaneously

 ## License